-Labor for Income
+10.6 Labor for Income

-At the core of the market system is the selling of an individual's labor as a commodity.
+At the core of the market system is the selling of an individuals labor as a commodity.
 In many ways, the ability of the market to employ the population has become a measure of its integrity.
-However, the advent of "mechanization", or the automation of human labor, has become an ever-increasing point of interference over time.314 Historically, the application of machine technology to labor has been seen as an issue of not only social progress but also "economic" progress, in the market sense, mainly due to the increase in productivity.
+However, the advent of mechanization, or the automation of human labor, has become an ever-increasing point of interference over time.^[315] Historically, the application of machine technology to labor has been seen as an issue of not only social progress but also economic progress, in the market sense, mainly due to the increase in productivity.

 The basic assumption is that mechanization (or more broadly technological innovation) facilitates industrial expansion and hence an inevitable reallocation of labor displaced by machine into new, emerging sectors.
 This is a common defense.
-Historically speaking, there appears to be some truth to this, where the reduction of the human work force in one sector, such as was the case with the automation of agriculture in the West, has been overcome to a degree by the advancement of other employment sectors, such as the modern service sector.
+[316] Historically speaking, there appears to be some truth to this, where the reduction of the human work force in one sector, such as was the case with the automation of agriculture in the West, has been overcome to a degree by the advancement of other employment sectors, such as the modern service sector.
 However, this assumption that technological innovation will generate new forms of employment in tandem with those displaced by it, creating an equilibrium, is actually very difficult to defend when the rate of change of innovation, coupled with the cost saving interests of business is taken into account.
-Hence we have a summary of the cost saving interests of business is taken into account.
+[317]